 We’ll have a conversation about your writing and the kind of assistance you’re looking for.

 If that goes well, you’ll send me your work, and after giving it a quick read, I will write you a short, general assessment, indicating the kind of help it needs and whether or not I feel I can be of use.
-There’s no charge for that.
+If your material is less than 25 pages, there’s no charge.
+If it’s a hefty piece of work, I will charge $100.

 If we agree to proceed, we'll have a more substantive phone discussion about goals, procedure, scheduling, and terms.
 (I’m flexible in regard to payment, and work with an hourly or page rate, or for a flat fee, depending on the scope of the project.)